-The next morning, the ubiquitous chaos that rained over Murphy’s home greeted me in full force.
-There was not a single thing in its usual place!
+The following day, the ubiquitous chaos in Murphy’s home greeted me in full force.
+There was not a single thing in its usual place.
 The clutter had reached such a critical level that I found my safety razor and toothbrush on the TV set and my toothpaste and shaving brush on the couch.
 Because of the coffee they had absorbed, my magazines in the kitchen corner were entirely consumed by mold now, and the bag of garbage under the sink, which I regularly forgot to take out, stank awfully.
+It made me dream of one of these marvelous garbage disposal things they had in the big houses in the suburban areas.

-Since I had already discovered my shaving tools, I stopped my explorations and sat on the couch for a moment to have a short rest.
+Since I had already discovered my shaving tools, I stopped my explorations and sat on the couch for a brief rest.
 Then I grabbed the remote.
 I secretly hoped my cable company had grown tired of punishing me for not paying them and turned on my television, but I was wrong.
 They obviously weren’t tired enough yet.
 It was good that my telephone still worked, though.
 The device suddenly rang—probably for the last time before my telephone company cut me off too—and I stood up to answer it.

 “How are you, sweetheart?”
 A soft woman’s voice asked me from the other end of the line.
 Sandra was the only one who called me that.

-“I’m peachy!”
+“I’m super peachy!”
 I replied cheerfully.
 “I’ve been so busy lately that I feel like my life’s slipping by.
-I didn’t have time to call you, you know!”
+I didn’t have time to call you, you know.”

 “Really?
 I thought it was the opposite.”

 “Opposite how?”
-I was surprised that she knew my schedule so well.
+I was surprised she knew my schedule so well.

-“I got the impression you were trembling with excitement about me.”
+“I’ve got the impression you trembled with excitement about me.”

 Sandra remained silent for a while, trying to decide whether my stupid attempt to say something funny was worth answering, but eventually, she approved of it and quickly went on, “But it’s such a shame to waste your product for no purpose!
 I’d be very delighted to sweeten my cake with it, you know.
 And if you have some extra cream, I might even scream!”

-“In fact, I always have something on the side!”
-I mumbled, suddenly confused because my little arachnid had never been into vulgar allegories so far.
-I obviously had a superpower to pervert women, which I was unaware of!
-“Although, the secret’s not about the cream itself but about the way I’m serving it.
-I’d like to think I’m so good at it that turning it into a trick might be a very good idea, just like Bambo did with the bowler hat.”
+“In fact, I always have something on the side,” I mumbled, suddenly confused because my little arachnid had never been into vulgar allegories as far as I knew.
+I obviously had a superpower to pervert women, which I was unaware of.
+“However, the secret’s not about the cream but how I serve it.
+I’d like to think I’m so good at it that turning it into a trick might be an excellent idea, just like Bambo did with the bowler hat.”

 “Bambo?
 And who’s that?”